DK Metcalf: Professional career

+Seattle Seahawks

 2019

-Metcalf was selected by the Seattle Seahawks in the second round as the 64th overall pick in the 2019 NFL Draft, the ninth of 28 wide receivers.
+Metcalf was selected by the Seattle Seahawks in the second round as the 64th overall pick in the 2019 NFL draft, the ninth of 28 wide receivers.
 On May 22, 2019, Metcalf signed a four-year deal with the Seahawks worth $4.6 million.

 Metcalf played his first regular season game on September 8, 2019, against the Cincinnati Bengals, where he made four receptions for 89 receiving yards as the Seahawks won 21–20.
 This set a franchise record for total receiving yards by a player making his NFL debut, eclipsing Hall of Famer Steve Largent's previous record of 86 yards.
 In Week 2 against the Pittsburgh Steelers, Metcalf caught three passes for 61 yards, including his first career touchdown, as the Seahawks won 28–26.
 In Week 8 against the Atlanta Falcons, Metcalf recorded three catches for 13 yards and two touchdowns in the 27–20 win, Metcalf's first career game with multiple touchdowns.
 The following week against the Tampa Bay Buccaneers, Metcalf set new career highs in receptions and receiving yards, with six catches for 124 yards, including a 53-yard touchdown in the final minutes of the fourth quarter and a 29-yard catch on 3rd down in overtime that set up a game winning touchdown a few plays later.
 It was his first career 100-yard game.
 He also caught a two-point conversion that tied the game at 21 in the third quarter.
 Metcalf finished the regular season with 900 receiving yards (third among NFL rookies) on 58 receptions with seven receiving touchdowns, second on the team in all three categories to Tyler Lockett.
 Metcalf was ranked 81st by his fellow players on the NFL Top 100 Players of 2020.

 In the Wild Card Round against the Philadelphia Eagles, Metcalf recorded seven catches for 160 yards and a touchdown in the Seahawks' 17–9 victory.
 This set the NFL record for most receiving yards by a rookie in a playoff game.